-The Scoping Report indicates that foreseeable economic impacts on the regional and/or local economy must be considered.23 These include impact on development, taxes, accessibility and retail sales.
+The Scoping Report indicates that foreseeable economic impacts on the regional and/or local economy must be considered.
+These include impact on development, taxes, accessibility and retail sales.
 There are several developments in the works along the Worcester Line that may be negatively impacted during construction.
 In Framingham alone, there are five new residential developments underway within reasonable proximity to the train station.
 Delays resulting from single-track operation and work zone slowdowns in the project area could affect the success of these and other projects in the corridor.
 Businesses and organizations like the soon-to-be Worcester Red Sox will rely on train service to and from Boston.
 A shorter construction duration is critical for the region's economy.
 The extent of state tax revenues derived from MetroWest and Central Massachusetts workers employed in Boston must also be considered because their ability to get to and from work will be heavily constrained.
-The Scoping Report also notes that any disproportionate impact that each design alternative may have on social groups, including those reliant on transit, should be considered.25
+The Scoping Report also notes that any disproportionate impact that each design alternative may have on social groups, including those reliant on transit, should be current one and the a similar lifespan as the public may face a similar issue when today's youth approach retirement.